Cyan101/nekogirls-rb/README.md

         }
 }```

+This is also the best way to limit file sizes by using `client_max_body_size 5m;` for example to limit the size to 5mb

-also you can checkout [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04) for setting up https (just remember to edit the link returned by the server)
+Also you can checkout [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04) for setting up https (just remember to edit the link returned by the server)